 The approach to sea level rise mapping used here is appropriate for initial exposure assessment.
 However, several factors affecting sea level rise were not taken into account.
 For example, vertical addition or subtraction of sediment through coastal engineering, changes in the vertical accretion rate of wetlands, and small-scale protective barriers were not taken into account.
 For a more thorough account of the caveats, gaps, and replicability of this study, see Appendix D.5.

 Sea level rise can permanently inundate certain coastal assets, rendering them unusable without adaptive measures.
 Inundation of transportation assets was computed by overlaying the sea level rise estimates onto the elevation of each asset.
 A summary of the inundation of critical transportation assets is provided in Table 20.
 A more detailed summary is provided in Table 47 of Appendix D.4.
-Mobile's critical transportation assets are minimally exposed to sea level rise in the low- and mid-range scenarios of 0.30 meters (by 2050) and 0.75 meters (by 2100) of global sea level rise, respectively.
-In both of these scenarios, only 0 to 2% of critical assets of each mode are exposed.
-Critical assets are minimally exposed to sea level rise in the low- and mid-range scenarios of 0.30 meters (by 2050) and 0.75 meters (by 2100) of rise, respectively.
-In both scenarios, 0 to 2% of critical assets of each kind are exposed.
-Under the highest scenario of 2.0 meters of sea level rise by 2100, roads have the highest fractional extent of exposure, with 24% of road-miles exposed.
+Except for ports, Mobile's critical transportation assets are minimally exposed to sea level rise in the low- and mid-range scenarios of 0.30 meters (by 2050) and 0.75 meters (by 2100) of global sea level rise, respectively.
+In both of these scenarios, only 0 to 4% of critical assets of each mode are exposed.
+Under the highest scenario of 2.0 meters of sea level rise by 2100, transit have the highest fractional extent of exposure, with 50% of facilities exposed.
 Pipelines have the lowest fractional extent of exposure, with 3% of pipeline-miles exposed.

-Across all sea level scenarios, critical roads and rails are most exposed to sea level rise in terms of the fractional extent of inundation.
-Exposure of critical roads ranges from 1% of linear extent inundated under the lowest sea level rise scenario up to 24% under the highest.
-The area's critical rail lines are similarly exposed to sea level rise, with 21% of kilometers exposed under the highest sea level rise scenario.
+Across all sea level scenarios, critical roads and rails are most exposed linear assets to sea level rise in terms of the fractional extent of inundation.
+Exposure of critical roads ranges from 4% of linear extent inundated under the lowest sea level rise scenario up to 13% under the highest.
+The area's critical rail lines are similarly exposed to sea level rise, with 20% of kilometers exposed under the highest sea level rise scenario.

-In contrast, pipelines have the lowest fractional extent of exposure to sea level rise.
+In contrast, pipelines have the lowest fractional extent of exposure to sea level rise for linear assets.
 One percent of critical pipeline-kilometers are exposed under the mid-range scenario, while 3% are exposed under the highest scenario.

 One of the two critical transit facilities, the GM & O Transportation Center, is inundated under the highest sea level rise scenario.